farao/elixir-ecc/README.md

 IO.puts "Hello == World? #{result}" # false
 ```

-## Use directly
+### Use as a library

 You can also use ECC.Crypto as a library.
-The pem-string passed to ECC.Crypto.parse_public_key
+The pem-string passed to ECC.Crypto.parse_public_key needs to additionally include an EC PARAMETERS section.
+In the example, we therefore join both pems to one string:

 ```elixir
 pem_public = File.read! "ec_public_key.pem"